Article: How we build an organization that truly makes the world a better place

 How we build an organization that truly makes the world a better place

-Where Paul and I, Georg , when we were penniless people in our early 20s who took on five-figure debts to implement this idea of plastic-free drinking bottles, which many people neither understood nor approved of?
-Where we put our whole heart and soul into building soulbottles for the last three years, without vacation, and with a salary that barely paid the rent after a year - and then didn't move for almost two years?
+Where Paul and I, Georg, as penniless people in our early 20s, took on five-figure debt to implement this idea of plastic-free drinking bottles, which many people neither understood nor approved of?
+Where we poured our heart and soul into building soulbottles for the last three years, without vacation, and with a salary that barely covered the rent after one year – and then didn't move for almost two years?

-Where we do everything in our power to live values such as appreciation and support, honesty and empathy in everyday life?
-Not just write them down on some piece of paper, but really try to live them every day in the team and with partners and customers?
+Where we do everything in our power to live values like appreciation and support, honesty, and empathy in our daily lives?
+Not just writing them down on some piece of paper, but truly trying to live them every day within our team, with partners, and with customers?

-For the first few minutes I was torn between anger (“What kind of self-righteous idiot is that?
-She has no idea how expensive it is to produce everything in Europe instead of buying cheaply in China!
-She should take a look at my personal account balance, then it would be fixed VERY quickly!”) and guilt.
-“Are we really such mean business people?
+For the first few minutes, I vacillated between anger (“What kind of self-righteous idiot is that?!
+She has no idea how expensive it is to produce everything in Europe instead of buying cheaply from China!
+She should look at my personal bank balance, then that would change VERY quickly!”) and guilt.
+“Are we really such nasty businesspeople?
 Is our margin perhaps still a bit too high?
-We can now pay ourselves salaries of around €1,000 net, which is a pretty decent way to live in Berlin, at least if you’re under 30.
-Maybe she’s right, and this new financial ease is a sign that we’re indulging too much?”
+We can now pay ourselves salaries of around €1,000 net, which is a pretty decent living in Berlin, at least if you're under 30.
+Maybe she's right, and this new financial ease is a sign that we're overindulging?”

-Because of the environment I grew up in, whenever I am criticized I immediately feel guilty, like a Pavlovian dog who, in freedom, has to slowly relearn that when a bell rings, it doesn't necessarily mean food will come.
+Because of the environment I grew up in, every criticism makes me feel guilty, like a Pavlovian dog who, in freedom, has to slowly relearn that ringing a bell doesn't necessarily mean food.

-The feelings of guilt and the associated chaos of thoughts had nothing to do with reality, and neither did the anger.
-They had to do with old patterns.
-I knew that I would only make progress if I applied what I had learned over the last five years, namely to accept these outbursts of judgment and not to condemn them again.
+So, the feelings of guilt and the accompanying jumble of thoughts had nothing to do with reality, nor did the anger.
+Instead, they had to do with old patterns.
+I knew: I could only move forward if I applied what I'd learned over the past five years, namely, to first accept these outbursts of judgment and not condemn them further.

-Instead of thinking "What a bad person I am for having so much anger and guilt," I wanted to feel my vulnerability behind it.
-Thanks to my training over the last 5 years, I can now do this pretty quickly and smoothly.
+Instead of thinking, "What a bad person I am for feeling so much anger and guilt," I wanted to tap into my underlying vulnerability.
+Thanks to my training over the past five years, I've been able to do this pretty quickly and smoothly.
 In this case, it took about 10 minutes.
 A few years ago, it would have taken at least a few days.

-What then emerged on a deeper level was sadness above all.
-Pain that what we do, all the passion we put into it, is not seen, in truly doing business in a new way and in building an organization that is already trying to live the green, fair and happy world that we all long for.
+What emerged on a deeper level was, above all, sadness.
+Pain that what we do, all the passion we put into truly doing business in a new way, and building an organization that is already trying to live the green, just, and happy world we all long for, isn't being seen.

 I can really understand the mistrust of organic products.
-There are enough companies that paint themselves as green and then charge a lot of money for their products without actually producing them in a green and ethical way.
+There are plenty of companies that paint themselves as green and then charge a lot of money for their products without actually producing them in a green and ethical way.
 Without really being serious about it.
-And how is someone who sees the bottle and the price for the first time supposed to know that we are really serious if we don't say anything about it?
+And how is someone supposed to know, upon seeing the bottle and the price tag for the first time, that we're really serious if we don't tell anyone about it?

-This article is a step towards changing that.
-And it is intended to give you some initial help to set out on a similar path.
-If our path appeals to you. ;)
+This article is a step toward changing that.
+And it's intended to give you some initial guidance to embark on such a path.
+If our approach appeals to you. ;)

 How we try to live the world of our dreams now.

-Before we get started, I will explain a small mental map that helps me a lot to analyse how far we are at soulbottles on different levels and where we can start most effectively to become an even more radical world-improving organisation: The 4 quadrants from the integral theory .
+Before we get started, I will explain a small mental map to you, which helps me a lot to analyze how far we are at soulbottles on different levels, and where we can most effectively start to become an even more radical world-improving organization: The 4 quadrants from the integral theory .

-After the explanation, I'll show you exactly where we're already good at soulbottles and where we still have to do our homework.
-A bit of theory, then we'll let our pants down.
+After the explanation, I'll show you specifically where we're already doing well at soulbottles and where we still have some homework to do.
+A little theory, then we'll let our guard down.
 So the theory is worth it. ;)

-The 4-quadrant matrix is about the combination of 4 parameters: individual and collective, subjective and objective.
+The 4-quadrant matrix is about the combination of four parameters: individual and collective, subjective and objective.

 This results in the 4 quadrants:

-Short example: I experience a thought that comes to me phenomenologically (upper left quadrant).
-This thought has brain-physiological equivalents (upper right quadrant).
+Brief example: I experience a thought that comes to me phenomenologically (upper left quadrant).
+This thought has brain-physiological counterparts (upper right quadrant).
 The thought arises against the background of my cultural influences and development and is shaped by them (lower left quadrant).
 At the same time, this thought is also shaped and influenced by the social and societal conditions in which I live (lower right quadrant).

-When applied to organizations, the following facets emerge.
+When applied to organizations, the following facets arise:

 How is the individual doing in the organization?
 How do they feel?
-What is their main motivation for being there?
+What is their primary motivation for being there?
 Money?
 Fame?
 Security?
 Meaning?
 Community?

-To what extent are certain needs met or not met?
-To what extent does she see meaning in what she does?
-To what extent is she intrinsically motivated, to what extent is she extrinsically motivated?
-To what extent does she feel connected to others and to herself?
-How much love does she have for herself and for others?
+To what extent are certain needs met or unmet?
+How much does she see meaning in what she does?
+How strongly is she intrinsically motivated, how strongly is she extrinsically motivated?
+How connected does she feel to others and to herself?
+How much love does she have for herself and others?

-So it's about looking inward, the subjective observation of the individual person.
+So it's about introspection, the subjective observation of the individual person.
 How are they doing?
-Things that are difficult to quantify, but are primarily difficult to determine qualitatively, where you need to turn on your emotional sensors.
+Things that are difficult to quantify, but are primarily qualitative, determining where you need to fire up your emotional sensors.

-Top right is dedicated to the individual external view:
+Top right is dedicated to the individual exterior view:

 What skills does the individual have?
-How much does he or she contribute to the results of the organization?
-How often do he or she smile?
-How often do he or she hug people?
-How many emails do he or she answer per day?
-How much exercise do he or she get?
-How organized are he or she?
-How quickly do he or she learn new things?
+How much do they contribute to the organization's results?
+How often do they smile?
+How often do they hug people?
+How many emails do they answer per day?
+How much exercise do they get?
+How organized are they?
+How quickly do they learn new things?

 How much money does she get for her work?
-What kind of standard of living does that allow her?
-Can she save enough for her old age?
+What standard of living does this allow her?
+Can she afford to save enough for her retirement?

-So all the things that you can look at from the outside like a camera, and that all quantified-self nerds and NLP addicts Bringing tears of joy to the eyes.
-The external expression of the inner world of experience (top left).
+So all the things that you can look at from the outside like a camera, and that all quantified-self-nerds and NLP addicts Bringing tears of joy to the eyes.
+The outward expression of the inner world of experience (top left).

 Bottom left is dedicated to the collective inside view:

-What is the “culture” of the organization?
-What is the mood like internally?
+What is the organization's culture like?
+What's the internal atmosphere like?
 How does communication work when conflicts arise?
-Are they swept under the carpet, left to fester for a long time and perhaps exploding at some point, or are they addressed quickly and completely resolved?
+Are they swept under the carpet, simmering for a long time and perhaps exploding at some point, or are they addressed quickly and fully resolved?

 Is there a shared vision and if so, how much emotional traction does it have?

-Is there a culture in which people are encouraged to show themselves 100% as human beings, with all their strengths, weaknesses and vulnerabilities?
-Or is there a culture in which it is all about saving face, not showing any weakness and protecting oneself internally?
-Is the leadership style based on inspiration and trusting cooperation?
-Or on pressure and fear of consequences?
+Is there a culture in which people are encouraged to show their full potential, with all their strengths, weaknesses, and vulnerabilities?
+Or is the prevailing culture primarily concerned with saving face, not showing any weakness, and protecting oneself internally?
+Is the leadership style based on inspiration and trusting collaboration?
+Or on pressure tactics and fear-mongering about consequences?

 All the “soft” factors that are fortunately receiving more and more attention in the current leadership discussion, but are far too often considered separately from all the other quadrants.

-What are the organisation's figures?
-How much money is being turned over, how much goods are being used, how many soulbottles are being sold and shipped per month, per week, per hour?
-How much money is being spent on marketing, on staff, on other fixed costs?
-What is the result at the end of the financial year?
-How much assets and debt does the organisation have?
+What are the organization's numbers?
+How much revenue does it generate, how much inventory is used, how many soulbottles are sold and shipped per month, per week, per hour?
+How much money is spent on marketing, personnel, and other fixed costs?
+What is the result at the end of the fiscal year?
+What are the organization's assets and liabilities?

 What is the business model?
-The legal form?
+What is the legal form?
 How many employees does it have?
-What is their socioeconomic background and in what proportion?
-What is the age distribution, the gender distribution, the integration and representation of minorities?
-How is the decision-making power distributed within the organization?
+What is their socioeconomic background, and what proportions are they represented in?
+What is the age distribution, gender distribution, and the integration and representation of minorities?
+How is decision-making power distributed within the organization?
 How do the processes work?
 What does the organizational chart look like?
 Who owns the organization?

 What is the organization's real contribution to the world?
-What is the social impact?
-The carbon footprint?
-How does the organization relate to the public?
+What is its social impact?
+Its carbon footprint?
+How does the organization engage with the public?

-In many existing companies, the focus is only on the bottom right quadrant.
-Everything that can be measured in numbers "counts".
-Everything else is "nice to have".
-When push comes to shove, all initiatives that affect the culture or the individual are subordinated to numbers and external success.
+In many existing companies, the focus is placed solely on the bottom right quadrant.
+Everything that can be measured in numbers "counts."
+Everything else is "nice to have."
+When push comes to shove, all initiatives that affect culture or individuals are subordinated to numbers and external success.

-Unfortunately, this view also applies to many traditional NGOs.
-The aim is to create a better world, but the ego quadrants and culture are secondary.
-This is where the many horror stories of NGOs come from, in which underpaid employees end up suffering burnout in droves or power struggles break out that no longer have anything to do with the issue.
+Unfortunately, this perspective also applies to many traditional NGOs.
+While the goal is to create a better world, the ego quadrants and culture are secondary.
+This gives rise to the many horror stories of NGOs in which underpaid employees end up suffering burnout in droves or power struggles break out that no longer have anything to do with the cause.

 In response to this one-sided view of things, many people seek refuge in environments where only the remaining quadrants count.
-They do yoga, attend non-violent communication or NLP seminars, and do a lot of group and personal experience.
+They do yoga, attend nonviolent communication or NLP seminars, and engage in a lot of group and self-awareness.
 At some point, however, even this reaches its limits.
-People try to incorporate these other quadrants into a right-bottom-only organization - and usually fail.
+They try to incorporate these other quadrants into a right-bottom-only organization – and usually fail.

-Unfortunately, many people in self-discovery circles stop at this point.
-They give up, work in a right-bottom job that doesn't fulfill them because they have to finance their lives, and recharge themselves in seminars where only the remaining quadrants count.
-If things go well, they become self-employed as seminar leaders or yoga teachers in order to live only in the remaining quadrants.
-And often consciously or unconsciously demonize this "lifeless right-bottom world."
+Unfortunately, many people in self-awareness circles stop at this point.
+They give up, work in unfulfilling, right-bottom jobs because they have to support themselves, and recharge themselves with seminars where only the remaining quadrants matter.
+If things go well, they become self-employed as seminar leaders or yoga teachers, living exclusively in the remaining quadrants.
+And often, consciously or unconsciously, they demonize this "lifeless, right-bottom world."

 This either-or approach does not bring us any closer to a green, just and happy world.

-Many NGOs and social businesses fail to take their impact in the world to the next level because they ignore all quadrants except the bottom right.
+Many NGOs and social businesses fail to take their impact on the world to the next level because they ignore all quadrants except the bottom right.

-Many wise and educated people do nothing to change the systems that leave so many human needs unmet because they do not dare to go back to the bottom-right quadrant, where real, tangible change would happen.
+Many wise and educated people do nothing to change the systems that leave so many human needs unmet because they don't dare return to the lower-right quadrant, where real, tangible change would happen.

 We need all 4 quadrants equally.